QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 * [Dirty COW](https://en.wikipedia.org/wiki/Dirty_COW) on Linux kernel <4.8.3
 </div><div>

-There are two OLD scripts, for OLD Linux Kernels, if needed
+There are scripts, but remember that they may generate false positives or false negatives.

 * [linux-exploit-suggester](https://github.com/mzet-/linux-exploit-suggester) (3.9k ⭐): still updated with new exploits
 * [Linux_Exploit_Suggester](https://github.com/InteliSecureLabs/Linux_Exploit_Suggester) (1.6k ⭐): up to 4.x excluded